 This new book is the culmination of the Thriving with Diabetes online workshop series conducted by David Edelman and lead author Dr. Paul Rosman, an accomplished New York endocrinologist who also did a stint as Senior Medical Advisor to Eli Lilly & Company.
 It actually attempts to synthesize the 'best practices' of patients out in the real world: What have they done to succeed and how can they do more of it?
 We loved this refreshing “life hack” approach to keeping blood sugar levels in range.”

-TOO SWEET: THE NOT-SO-SERIOUS SIDE TO DIABETES - LINK TO OUR BOOK REVIEW
+TOO SWEET: THE NOT-SO-SERIOUS SIDE TO DIABETES - (Available on Amazon)

 By Laura Kronen